s-babish/tcouchii-tradeoff/README.md

 ### data_raw

+All the raw data for the myography portion of the paper; the only processing before this was converting the files from those used by the proprietary software on our data logger to .csv files.

 #### C4P

-All the C4P data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on, and the pulse number (1 through 4).
+All the C4P data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on), and the pulse number (1 through 4).
 This naming is essential to the functioning of the script 01_C4P_dataprocessing.R and should not be changed.
-The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus (?).
+The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus.

 #### Tetanus

-All the Tetanus data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on, and which repeat of the protocol it was (1 or 2).
+All the Tetanus data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on), and which repeat of the protocol it was (1 or 2).
 This naming is essential to the functioning of the script 04_Tetanus_dataprocessing.R and should not be changed.
-The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus (?).
+The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus.

 #### Rheobase

+Will be updated once I go back through these analyses an dplotting and it gets changed around.

 #### Snake_data_sheets

 These data sheets contain various information about the snakes used in all three of these experiments, and are in this folder because all three analyses draw on this information.
 The most important information in these files is snake MAMU and muscle masses for the muscles used in the various analyses, the former of which is integral to the analyses and the latter of which is necessary for all data processing (scaling results to muscle mass).

-#### IC50
+#### IC50_analysis

-IC50 data, currently unorganized except IC50.csv, which has the final results for all the IC50 analyses and isn't really raw data but is staying there until I have the code to create it and can actually treat it as an outfile.
+Currently empty, this will contain the data files needed in the calculation of the IC50s for muscle=level TTX resistance once I find them (or I might delete this and stick with IC50.csv in the data_processed folder which is where I've been pulling that data from this whole time anyway).

 ### data_processed

-This folder might end up deleted for all but rheobase; more likely, the force and force-1d files may end up here because they're more data than results and so should be in a data folder, but that's tbd.
+In theory, this should contain data at an intermediate stage of processing, not ready for analysis or plotting but not raw.
+This folder may eventually be deleted for all protocols but rheobase; more likely, the force and force-1d files may end up here because they're more data than results and so should be in a data folder.

 ### OutFiles

 #### C4P

+This folder is split into subfolders arranging individuals by species/genotype.
+Each folder follows the same basic structuring of the file names, just switching out the genotype/species indicator term.

+The contents of each subfolder are:
--   Couchii_C4P_Force.csv contains the force output of the muscles, scaled to muscle mass and normalized to baseline
+-   X_C4P_Force.csv contains the force output of the muscles, scaled to muscle mass and normalized to baseline

--   Couchii_C4P_Force_Sorted.csv contains the same information as the above file, just sorted and rotated to be better used by the later analyses (except actually I don't think I need it? needs confirmed)

--   Couchii_C4P_Force_1d.csv contains the first derivative of the force data (from every 200th reading)
+-   X_C4P_Force_1d.csv contains the first derivative of the force data

--   Couchii_C4P_Metrics.csv contains the key summary stats for each transient contraction, including base force, contraction amplitude, contraction duration, and more
+-   X_C4P_Metrics.csv contains the key summary stats for each transient contraction, including base force, contraction amplitude, contraction duration, and more

--   P1-C4PFiles.csv contains a list of the raw data files that contributed to the above files; it is not directly used for anything but may prove informative or useful
+-   X_P1_C4PFiles.csv contains a list of the raw data files that contributed to the above files, along with the snake IDs and muscle masses

+Additionally, this folder contains a .csv titled "All_geno_avgs.csv" that contains the mean and standard error for the twitch/transient contractions for each genotype, which can be drawn from to plot.
+The plotting scripts do not currently draw on it but will once data processing is complete.
+There are also two .csv files, "Geno_dunn_comparisons.csv" and "Subset_geno_dunn_comparisons.csv" which contain the results for Dunn's post hoc tests for either all the groups or a subset of the groups (WT sirtalis, atratus, hammondii, and LVNV, EPN, and T).

 #### Tetanus

+This folder is very similar to the C4P folder previously described, with substructuring to present the results of the tetanic contraction experiments by genotype/species.

+The contents of each subfolder are:
--   Couchii_Tetanus_Force.csv contains the force output of the muscles, scaled to muscle mass and normalized to baseline
+-   X_Tetanus_Force.csv contains the force output of the muscles, scaled to muscle mass and normalized to baseline

--   Couchii_Tetanus_Force_Sorted.csv contains the same information as the above file, just sorted and rotated to be better used by the later analyses (except I may not actually use it, need to confirm)

--   Couchii_Tetanus_Force_1d.csv contains the first derivative of the force data (from every 200th reading)
+-   X_Tetanus_Force_1d.csv contains the first derivative of the force data (from every 200th reading)

--   Couchii_Tetanus_Metrics.csv contains the key summary stats for each tetanic contraction, including base force, contraction amplitude, contraction duration, and more
+-   X_Tetanus_Metrics.csv contains the key summary stats for each tetanic contraction, including base force, contraction amplitude, contraction duration, and more

--   P1-TetanusFiles.csv contains a list of the raw data files that contributed to the above files; it is not directly used for anything but may prove informative or useful
+-   X_P2_TetanusFiles.csv contains a list of the raw data files that contributed to the above files; it is not directly used for anything but may prove informative or useful

+Additionally, this folder contains a .csv titled "All_geno_avgs.csv" that contains the mean and standard error for the twitch/transient contractions for each genotype, which can be drawn from to plot, and another version "All_geno_avgs_no_outliers.csv" which contains the same data but calculated without observations identified as bad (muscle tearing or twitch rather than transient contractions).
+The plotting scripts do not currently draw on these files but will once data processing is complete.
+There are also two .csv files, "Geno_dunn_comparisons.csv" and "Subset_geno_dunn_comparisons.csv" which contain the results for Dunn's post hoc tests for either all the groups or a subset of the groups (WT sirtalis, atratus, hammondii, and LVNV, EPN, and T).

 #### Rheobase

+Will be updated once I go back through these analyses an dplotting and it gets changed around.

 ### scripts

--   00_sample+mapping_comparison.R - This script may not last, but for now it exists to map the samples we used in the various myography experiments (I wanted an idea of where they came from) and compiles a list of which samples were used for which experiments (because annoyingly there were very different individuals used for each experiment and there's not huge overlap)).
+-   00_sample_mapping_comparison.R - This script may not last, but for now it exists to map the samples we used in the various myography experiments (I wanted an idea of where they came from) and compiles a list of which samples were used for which experiments (because annoyingly there were very different individuals used for each experiment and there's not huge overlap)).

 -   01_C4P_dataprocessing.R - This file takes all the raw C4P data files (from data_raw/C4P) and processes them to determine amount of force exerted at each time point (normalized and scaled to muscle mass).
 It then calculates several metrics of interest for the transient contractions, including contraction amplitude, time to maximal contraction, etc., and generates a first derivative trace of the force curve (giving force/second) to determine the minimal and maximal rate of force change.
 The output files are used by file 02_C4P_analysis.R.
 Will eventually also remove outliers, still trying to figure out what method I feel comfortable with there.